 How To Divide Up A Property During A Divorce

 For most, this is a stressful and distressing experience.
-On top of the pain that is involved in the break up, dividing matrimonial assets can be extremely demanding and challenging.
+On top of the pain that is involved in the break up, dividing matrimonial assets, such as your family home, can be extremely demanding and challenging.

 The laws surrounding the division of marital money and property can make dividing assets a lengthy and complicated process, depending on the nature of the divorce and the assets involved.

 To relieve some of the pressure that comes with the process, here we have outlined some useful first steps when looking to divide up your assets during a divorce:

 MAKE A FINANCIAL AGREEMENT

 First things first, you and your ex-partner must choose how you would like to divide your money and assets.
 If you can agree on how your assets should be split, then you can usually avoid going to court hearings.
 However, if you cannot agree then it will be up to the court to decide.

 IF YOU CAN AGREE…

 There are various measures that you and your ex-partner can adopt to make dividing your money and property a lot simpler.